 Your adult German Shepherd needs food that fuels a working body, supports joints under real structural load, and agrees with a digestive system pickier than most breeds.
-This guide covers what actually matters nutritionally, how to read labels, and which formulas hold up under real-world feeding.
+The four formulas below cover most situations.

 What an Adult Shepherd Actually Needs